svyotov/aws-modernization-workshop/modules/monitor-application/readme.md

 We need to replace the placeholder for your account id in the template file, so that is aware of your account.
 The following commands will do that for you automatically using the `sed` and `aws` cli tools.
-These should be executed in the in the Cloud9 `terminal`.
+These should be executed in the Cloud9 `terminal`.

     ACCOUNT_ID=$(aws ecr describe-repositories --repository-name ${USER_NAME}-petstore_frontend --query=repositories[0].repositoryUri --output=text | cut -d"." -f1) && echo ${ACCOUNT_ID}